ClusterDev/desh-voice-asterisk/README.md

 ## Dialplan configuration
 Refer the following code for a sample dialplan that uses our district selection module

+Make sure to choose the appropriate speech recognition module using `SpeechDeactivateGrammar`.
+For example, `MDLcolr`, `MDLdist` etc.

 ```
 [district_incoming]
 exten => 111,1,Answer